fontello/svg2ttf/README.md

 like kerning and so on.
 Anyway, current code is a good base for development, because it will save you tons of hours to implement correct writing & optimizing TTF tables.

-Also, library code can be browserified without problems.
-Use [webmake](https://github.com/medikoo/modules-webmake/) or something similar.

 Using from CLI